|

 it is, the problem defined, how it manifested itself, and how I fixed it

 - hopefully this will help someone else with their issues as well.
+I had a virtual machine (VM) created years ago that ran

 in Microsoft Virtual PC 2004 that was a RedHat Linux 7 distribution.
 I